Wellness Center Policies

 All individuals receiving services at the wellness center must comply with the new standards set by the Kentucky Government as set forth:

 a.
-Vulnerable populations with medical conditions that would put them at risk of acquiring COVID-19/Corona Virus will resume Tele-Health services.
-If you travel via public transportation, you must be seen for Tele-Health services as we cannot determine cross-contamination exposure.
+We encourage those who are in vulnerable populations with medical conditions that would put them at risk of acquiring COVID-19/Corona Virus to attend Tele-Health services.

-e.
+b.
 All individuals receiving services will be required to wear a mask into the center prior to entering.
 Please do not enter the wellness center if you are not wearing a mask.
 You must provide your own masks.
+Everyone will wear masks for individual services, in the lobby and in the hallway.
 If you decline to wear a mask, you will be asked to leave and reschedule at a later date.

-l.
+f.
 Please ensure you have at least three appointments scheduled at all times for therapeutic services.
-You can accomplish this through self-scheduling in the client portal or calling the office at 502-618-2823.
+You can accomplish this through self-scheduling in the client portal, scheduling directly with your provider or calling the office at 502-618-2823.
 This will help to reduce further exposure to COVID-19 by limiting time at the front desk.

 Mental Health Services offered: